nick-stamatakis/DataStructures/README.md

 Uses the Trees data structure through the use of both a TreeNode and a Tree class in order to simulate common file-system operations within Linux such as pwd, ls, ls -R, cd {dir}, cd /, mkdir {name}, touch {name}, and exit.

+Project 6: Auction - Hashmap

+Reads XML file to extract data for intial option.
+Following this, the user is given a list of options: Import Data from URL, Create a New Auction, Bid on an Item, Get Info on Auction, Print All Auctions, Remove Expired Auctions, Let Time Pass, and Quit.